 - Find a mentor for your teen.
 Having an additional person that they can rely on to give added support during this transition will only benefit them.

-If you feel that your teen would benefit from a structured program guided by a mentor, or if you would like to learn more about how I implement this strategy with my clients Feel free to contact me directly.
+If you feel your teen would benefit from a structured program and you would like to learn more about how I implement this strategy with my clients, click here.